Hmrinal/WineQualityTesting/README.md

 A heat map is data analysis software that uses color the way a bar graph uses height and width: as a data visualization tool.
+A heat map uses a warm-to-cool color spectrum to show you which parts of a page receive the most attention.
+Heat maps display numeric tabular data where the cells are colored depending upon the contained value.
+Heat maps are great for making trends in this kind of data more readily apparent, particularly when the data is ordered and there is clustering.

  ### Features taken into consideration:
 - fixed acidity : sort most acids involved with wine or fixed or nonvolatile (do not evaporate readily)